Efficiently Sampling and Estimating from Substructures using Linear Algebraic Queries: Bilinear form estimating and sampling entries of a matrix

 In this Section, we discuss the algorithm for \onealmostuni.
 We can have a rough estimate, with high probability, $\hat{m}$ for ${\bf 1}^T A {\bf 1}$ by using Theorem~\ref{theo:algo_quad} such that $ {\bf 1}^T A {\bf 1} \leq \hat{m} \leq 2 \cdot {\bf 1}^T A {\bf 1}$.
 Note that we make $\tOh\left( \frac{\sqrt{\rho} n}{\sqrt{{\bf 1}^T A {\bf 1}}}\right)$ many \iporacle{\{0,1\}^n} queries.
 Before presenting the idea, consider the following definition for a threshold $\ths$, which is a function of $\hat{m}$.

 \begin{defi} The $i$-th row of the matrix is light if $\dpd{A_{i,*}}{\bf{\bf{1}}} $ is at most $\ths$.
 Otherwise, $A_{ij}$ is heavy.
-The elements present in a light (heavy) row are refered to as light (heavy) elements. \end{defi}
+The elements present in a light (heavy) row are referred to as light (heavy) elements. \end{defi}

 We denote the set of all light (heavy) elements of the matrix $A$ by $\cL$ ($\cH$).
 Also, let $I(L)$ ($I(H)$) denote the set of light (heavy) rows of the matrix $A$.
 Let $w(\cL)=\sum_{A_{ij} \in \cL} A_{ij}$ and $w(\cH)=\sum_{A_{ij} \in \cH} A_{ij}$.